MyTokenWallet/aswan/README.md

 In order to load different configurations in different environments, we use the environment variable RISK_ENV, and the system will automatically load the corresponding configuration file through the value of this environment variable at runtime.

 To facilitate project startup, when this value is not set, the system loads the configuration of the develop environment by default.
-When executing the test (python manage.py test), the value of RISK_ENV must be test.
+When executing the test (python3 manage.py test), the value of RISK_ENV must be test.

 ### Aswan System Workflow